 The European Federation for Psychologists’ Associations (EFPA) formed a Task Force in 2001 to address crises, trauma and disasters, and this task force became a standing committee in 2005.

 In addition to making recommendations concerning the psychological input to disaster planning and disaster response, this committee has given consideration to Quality Standards for Psychological Interventions in Disaster and Crisis.
 The Standing Committee recognises that psychology as a science and as an applied profession has a great deal to contribute to this field.
 At the same time, it recognises that much of the delivery of services to those affected directly and indirectly by disasters will be by other professionals and lay people involved in Non Governmental Organizations.
 The role of psychology is both to provide direct services based on sound psychological principles and sound evidence base, as well as to provide good quality training to these other groups.

 This website will host information of relevance to psychologists and the public concerning the areas of crises, trauma and disasters, and communicate information that can serve to improve the situation for those who are affected by such events.
 We aim to set up links to relevant websites, list important new research information and literature, and keep you updated on the work of the Standing committee.

 We welcome comments and information.

-Upcoming Event - March 2014 Symposium click here !!
+Latest Event - March 2014 Prague Symposium click here !!